osoleole/nlp_mdj/NLP_main.md

 Here we try to test how the pretrained transformer model **BERT** works on the simple task of semantic similarity finding.
 For testing we use data from **Course_429** file.

 Below are some results of inter-phrase similarities in the form of heat-map.
 Similarity is measured on the scale from 0 to 1 where 1 means the maximum similarity.
+Just look through it and analyse.

 ##### Format
 Pictures are annotated below